GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/centos8/index.rst

 Notes
 ~~~~~

-Instructions applicable for RHEL 7 and CentOS 7 tested on a `CentOS 7.8.2003 Docker image <https://hub.docker.com/_/centos>`__.
+Instructions applicable for RHEL 8 and CentOS 8 and tested on a `CentOS 8.TKTK Docker image <https://hub.docker.com/_/centos>`__.